aegilops/find_motion/README.md

 Some of the dependencies may be nested so deep that they exceed `MAX_PATH` on Windows.

-If you are using Windows 10, try opting in to the new long file names, which have no length limit:
+If you are using Windows 10 or 11, try opting in to the new long file names, which have no length limit:

 * [Enable long paths in Windows 10 version 1607 and later](https://docs.microsoft.com/en-us/windows/win32/fileio/naming-a-file#enable-long-paths-in-windows-10-version-1607-and-later)